The South West Dementia Brain Bank

 What is the Brain Bank?

 It is a member of Brains for Dementia Research (BDR), a network of brain bank facilities across England and Wales.
-By coordinating work across brain banks, BDR aims to set a gold standard for brain donation, provide more information about the donors throughout their later life and boost the number of brains donated.
-The Brain Bank is also a member of the MRC UK Brain Bank Network, which was established to "provide high quality brain tissue to scientists and clinicians to carry out cutting edge neurosciences research" and to "support major initiatives on research into neurological disorders".
+By coordinating work across brain banks, BDR aims to set a gold standard for brain donation, provide more information about the donors throughout their later life and increasing the number of brains donated.
+The Brain Bank is also a member of the UK Brain Bank Network, which was established to "provide high quality brain tissue to scientists and clinicians to carry out cutting edge neurosciences research" and to "support major initiatives on research into neurological disorders".

 Why is the Brain Bank important?